-- Market and the state in development:(a) The Washington consensus components and critical evaluation (b) The role of state in development (c) market failure state failure and development - 2.
+- 1. Market and the state in development:(a) The Washington consensus components and critical evaluation (b) The role of state in development (c) market failure state failure and development - 2.
 Trade Policy in development: (a) import substitution (b) export promotion - 3.
-Fiscal policy for development: (a) direct Vs indirect taxes (b) pattern and level of taxation. - 4.
-Financial system in development: (a) the role of financial system in development (b) role of central banks (c) financial liberalization.
+Fiscal and Monetary Policies for Development (a) direct Vs indirect taxes (b) pattern and level of taxation.

-- 1. Michael p.
-Todaro and Stephen C. Smith (2004) Economic Development, Pearson Education, Singapore cha- 2, 6,7, 8, - 2.
-Yujiro Hayami (2003), Development Economics: New DelhiOxfordUniversity Press
+- 1. Michael P. Todaro (2015), Economic Development, Pearson Education, Singapore, - 2.
+Yujiro Hayami (2003), Development Economics: New Delhi Oxford University Press

-- 1. Debraj Ray (2009) Development Economics, New Delhi, OxfordUniversity Press - 2.
+- 1. Debraj Ray (2009) Development Economics, New Delhi, Oxford University Press - 2.
 Jomo K.S. and Ben Fiveth (Eds); (2005), "The New Development Economics: London Zes Books and New Delhi, Tulika Books - 3.
 World Development Reports, (The World Bank1998,2005,2007,and 2009)

-ECOC -304 (1)HUMAN RESOURCE DEVELOPMENT AND POLICY
+ECOC -304 (1) HUMAN RESOURCE DEVELOPMENT AND POLICY

 - 1. To make the students understand the utilization of human resources - 2.
+To familiarize the students with the measures for human resource development

+Unit-I Introduction

-To familiarize the students with the measures for human resource development Unit-I Introduction - 1.
-Human resource development Concept and background Need and importance - 2.
+- 1. Human resource development Concept and background Need and importance - 2.
 Role of human resource development and productivity - 3.
 Human capital formation and skill formation Factors influencing human resource development.